semiessessi/beautiful-hieroglyphs/README.md

 Beautiful Hieroglyphs
 =====================

-Replace wikihiero images with beautiful, coloured equivalents, using a plugin for Google Chrome.
+Replace wikihiero images with beautiful, coloured equivalents, using a plugin supported by most browsers.